Xou da Xuxa Seis

-Xou da Xuxa Seis (Xuxa's Show Six) is the ninth studio album and the seventh in Portuguese by Brazilian singer and TV host Xuxa Meneghel, released on September 12, 1991 by Som Livre.
+Xou da Xuxa Seis (Xuxa's Show Six) is the ninth studio album by Brazilian recording artist Xuxa Meneghel, released on September 12, 1991, by Som Livre.
 This album was the sixth album in the "Xou da Xuxa" collection, which totals seven.
 In this album are included songs like "O Xou da Xuxa Começou", "Novo Planeta" and "Hoje é Dia de Folia".
 The album sold more than 1 million copies.

 Production

 The studio album contains two re-recordings of international songs: "Não Basta", a version of "No Basta" by the Venezuelan singer and composer Franco De Vita and "Bom Dia", which was recorded years before by the country duo Chitãozinho and Xororó.

 A great curiosity of the album, is that the song "Hoje é Dia de Folia", had its first chorus cut due to lack of space in the LP (being of the duration of 3:15), the integral version of the song, was only launched in the third official Brazilian compilation of Xuxa, the Pérolas (with the duration of 4:16).

 Contrary to popular belief, Xou da Xuxa Seis chosen photos for the cover and back cover of Xuxa Seis are from the rehearsal for the studio album Xuxa 5 (1990).
 These same photos were even published in the international magazine Paula in October 1990.

 So that the public did not confuse with its album in Spanish language Xuxa 2 that had been released shortly before and had the same cover, was inserted a Brazilian flag in the cover of Xuxa Seis.

 Xou da Xuxa Seis was produced by Max Pierre, Michael Sullivan and Paulo Massadas, with artistic coordination Marlene Mattos and Xuxa.